uraimo/buildSwiftOnARM/README.md

 To build a different release than the one currently configured in the script, open `checkoutRelease.sh` and `build.sh` and modify the variables on top, with the branch name for the release and the release name for the tgz respectively.

-## Dependencies

-If you plan to use one of the provided prebuilt binaries, you'll need the install the following dependencies dependecies:

-    sudo apt install clang-3.8 libicu-dev libcurl4-nss-dev

 ## REPL Issues